googlefonts/colr-gradients-spec/colr-gradients-spec.md

   Offset32<Affine2x2> transform; // May be NULL.
 };

-struct PaintGroup
+struct PaintTransformed
 {
-  uint16              format; // = 4
+  uint8               format; // = 4
-  VarF2DOT14          alpha;
-  Offset32<Affine2x3> transform; // May be NULL.
+  Offset16<Paint>     src;
+  Affine2x3           transform;
 };

-// The LayerV1Record gid is the source
-// The dest_gid is the dest
-struct PaintComposite
+// Set alpha using Source In
+//    - a solid color can set uniform alpha
+//    - a gradient can set less uniform alpha
+//    - a glyph painted in alpha can be used to mask struct PaintComposite
 {
-  uint16              format; // = 5
+  uint8               format; // = 5
-  Composite           composite;
-  uint16              dest_gid;
+  CompositeMode       mode;
+  Offset16<Paint>     src;
+  Offset16<Paint>     backdrop;
 };

-// Header
+// Clip paint to the region inked by gid
+// Paint must be unbounded

-struct LayerV1Record
+struct PaintGlyph
 {
+  uint8               format; // = 6
+  uint16              gid;    // shall not be a COLR gid Offset16<Paint>     paint;  // shall be format 1, 2, or 3
+}

+struct PaintColrGlyph
+{
+  uint8               format; // = 7
-  uint16          gid;
+  uint16              gid;    // shall be a COLR gid
-  Offset32<Paint> paint;
-};

-typedef ArrayOf<LayerV1Record, uint32> LayerV1List;
+}

+// Glyph root
+// NOTE: uint8 size saves bytes in most cases and does not
+// preclude use of large layer counts via PaintComposite OVER typedef ArrayOf<Offset16<Paint>, uint8> LayerV1List;

-struct BaseGlyphV1Record
+// Each layer is OVER previous struct BaseGlyphV1Record
 {
   uint16                gid;